davidbeckonline/davidbeckonline-site/content/post/2023-04_epoxy-mat.md

 ### 3/ Create a silicone mat

 Next step was to convert the 3D print into a mat.
-So I converted the 3D print 'positive' into a silicone 'negative' for my Epoxy tools, I intended to create.
+So I converted the 3D print 'positive' into a silicone 'negative' for my epoxy tools, I intended to create.

 As I learned, creating silicone objects seems to be quite a thing.
-There are a lot of tutorials on this topic - especially in combination with Epoxy.
+There are a lot of tutorials on this topic - especially in combination with epoxy.
 This was the first time for me working with such a silicone mix.
 But the handling of the two components was easy.
 I filled my 3D print with silicone and waited a couple of hours before I released the silicone from the 3D print with my fingers only.
 I did not use any release agent.
 For the mat, about 270g of silicone were needed.

 ![images/2023/2023-04_epoxy-mat/EpoxyMat_Silicone-Prep.png](/images/2023/2023-04_epoxy-mat/EpoxyMat_Silicone-Prep.png)

 ![images/2023/2023-04_epoxy-mat/EpoxyMat_Silicone.png](/images/2023/2023-04_epoxy-mat/EpoxyMat_Silicone.png)

-#### 4/ Upcycle Epoxy remains to tools
+#### 4/ Upcycle epoxy remains to tools

 Last step was to test the mat.
-Again, I had some remains of Epoxy which I did not need anymore.
+Again, I had some remains of epoxy which I did not need anymore.
 And I just pulled these remains into the mat.
-Distributing the Epoxy across the different compartments of the mat was a little bit more dirty then expected.
+Distributing the epoxy across the different compartments of the mat was a little bit more dirty then expected.
 But in hindsight, I probably would not have needed to do anything here.
-The Epoxy will distribute itself across the mat.
+The epoxy will distribute itself across the mat.

 ![images/2023/2023-04_epoxy-mat/EpoxyMat_Distribute.png](/images/2023/2023-04_epoxy-mat/EpoxyMat_Distribute.png)